YINNNER/plotly.js/成员进度文档/SA文档.md

 ### SonarQube anlysis

 SonarQube is a platform for continuous software quality monitoring.
 This platform is able to analyse a large software project like Plotly.js in a matter of minutes.
 It provides the user with crucial insights about bugs, security and technical debt within the project.
 Since we failed to run sonar scanner in `\dist` folder which contains only distribution files that are too large and have many duplications, we ran the SonarQube analysis tool on the latest version of Plotly.js ([v1.41.3](https://github.com/plotly/plotly.js/releases/tag/v1.41.3)) except for `\dist` folder.
 And the result has given the following insights about technical debt.
 SonarQube reports a large amount of bugs (40), vulnerabilities (2) and code smells (99), ranging from refactor recommendations to limiting the large number of lines in a class to the amount of duplicated code (which represents only 6.0% of the entire code base).
 The issues ranged from severe (Blocker) to harmless (Info) and affected almost every part of the system.
-See overview produced by SonarQube in figure 5.
+See overview produced by SonarQube in figure 7.

 ![sonar1](images/sonar.png)

-Figure 5: Overview produced by SonarQube of the Plotly.js project.
+*Figure 7: Overview produced by SonarQube of the Plotly.js project.*

 The technical debt analysis however, provides a rather good insight into this phenomenon.
 SonarQube uses the SQALE methodology, which is a method to support the evaluation of source code independent of language or code analysis tools.
 It provides reliability overview and maintainability overview, which are useful to do technical debt analysis.

-See figure 6 below, the circle size is often used as a metric to assess the number of bugs.
+See figure 8 below, the circle size is often used as a metric to assess the number of bugs.
 It's easily to know that When there are more bugs in a file, it takes more reliability remediation effort.
 Since there are some files with a large amout of bugs, the general reliability rating is E, which means there is at least one blocker bug.
 This insight gives indication that developers working for plotly.js should spend some time to fix serious bugs.
-Then, see figure 7, the circle size is often used as a metric to assess the code smells.
+Then, see figure 9, the circle size is often used as a metric to assess the code smells.
 A code smell is any characteristic in the source code of a program that possibly indicates a deeper problem.[[8]](#8) We can see the majority of the files are rating A, and only one file's maintainability rating is E. This insight gives indication that developers working for plotly.js are highly focused on generating long-term, maintainable software.

 ![reliability](images/reliability.png)

-*Figure 6: Reliability Overview of Plotly.js project.*
+*Figure 8: Reliability Overview of Plotly.js project.*

 ![maintainability](images/maintainability.png)

-*Figure 7: Maintainability Overview of Plotly.js project.*
+*Figure 9: Maintainability Overview of Plotly.js project.*

 ### Evolution of Technical Debt